symbol/symbol-docs/source/guides/transaction/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

 Creating an escrow contract
 ###########################

-Learn about :ref:`aggregate bonded transactions <aggregate-transaction>` creating an escrow contract.
+Learn about aggregate bonded transactions creating an escrow contract.

 **********
 Background